 A Practical Meditation for Each Chakra

-Getting these three elements right—a quiet spot, a supportive posture, and a clear intention—builds a powerful container for your practice.
-It signals to your mind and body that it’s time to tune out the noise and go inward.
+Getting three elements right—a quiet spot, a supportive posture, and a clear intention—builds a strong container for practice.
+It signals that it’s time to tune out the noise and go inward.

 Root Chakra Meditation (Muladhara)

-Your Root Chakra is your anchor.
-It connects you to the earth and provides a deep sense of security and stability.
-When you feel anxious, ungrounded, or worried about your fundamental needs, a Muladhara meditation can bring you back to solid ground.
+Your Root Chakra is your anchor, connecting you to the earth and providing a sense of security.
+When you feel anxious or ungrounded, a Muladhara meditation brings you back to solid ground.

 Sacral Chakra Meditation (Svadhisthana)